African American Studies Major

 The Department of African American Studies awards a certificate to students who, in addition to meeting the requirements for a major, complete 18 credits in the African American Studies minor.
 This minor is designed for students interested in African American culture and the educational, social, political, and economic development of people of African descent in the United States.
 In particular, it provides students with the opportunity to explore the experiences of African Americans using theories and methods originating in the field.
 Students are made aware of the potential to apply such knowledge to the solution of social, political, and economic problems.
 The minor also promotes greater understanding of the relationship between African Americans and other ethnic groups.

-We provided a scholarship in Excellence and Leadership.
-It provides recognition and financial assistance to outstanding students enrolled or planning to enroll in the African American Studies (AFAM) major or minor in the College of the Liberal Arts.
+We provide a scholarship in Excellence and Leadership.
+It provides recognition and financial assistance to students enrolled or planning to enroll in the African American Studies (AFAM) major or minor in the College of the Liberal Arts.
+Applicants must be a declared major or minor, or intend to declare either a major or minor in African American Studies before an award can be dispersed.
+All students with an interest in majoring or minoring in African American Studies are encouraged to apply.

 The link to apply for the scholarship is below.